oneHamidreza/Meow-Framework-MVVM/README.md

     }

     private fun callApiAndObserve() {
-        MeowFlow.GetDataApi<Person>(this) { // You must define type of API response. viewModel.callApi()
+        MeowFlow.GetDataApi<Person>(this) { // You must pass the type of API response.
+For Example : `Person`. viewModel.callApi()
         }.apply {
-            errorHandlerType = MeowFlow.ErrorHandlerType.TOAST
-            progressBarInterface = binding.progressbar
+            errorHandlerType = MeowFlow.ErrorHandlerType.TOAST // Error handling will be with toast(). progressBarInterface = binding.progressbar
         }.observeForIndex(viewModel.eventLiveData, viewModel.listLiveData)